hyperledger/besu/docs/Using-Pantheon/RPC-PubSub.md

 !!!important
     Unlike other [JSON RPC-API methods](../Reference/JSON-RPC-API-Methods.md),
     the RPC Pub/Sub methods cannot be called over HTTP.
+Use the [`--rpc-ws-enabled`] option to enable the WebSockets JSON-RPC service.

 ### Using RPC Pub/Sub